-This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) describing the monitoring programme associated with resource consents held by South Taranaki District Council (STDC).
-STDC operates the Hawera Wastewater Treatment Plant (HWWTP) situated on Beach Road in Hawera
+This report is for the period July 2021 to June 2022 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by South Taranaki District Council (STDC).
+STDC operates the Hawera Wastewater Treatment Plant (HWWTP) situated on Beach Road in Hawera.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to the discharge of wastewater from the HWWTP into the Tasman Sea via the Whareroa outfall (the Outfall).
-This is the 28th annual report to be prepared by the Council to cover STDC's discharge of municipal wastewater from the HWWTP and its effects.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to the discharge of wastewater from the HWWTP into the Tasman Sea via the Whareroa outfall (the Outfall).
+This report is the 29th annual report to be prepared by the Council to cover STDC's discharge of municipal wastewater from the HWWTP and its effects.